minhnhat93/tf-SNDCGAN/README.md

 Tested inception score at 60k iteration is: **7.05**.
 The reported inception score in the original repository is **7.41** at 100k iteration.
 # Issues:
-- GPU under-utilization: The original implementation of the author in chainer uses 80%+ GPU most of the time.
+- ~~GPU under-utilization: The original implementation of the author in chainer uses 80%+ GPU most of the time.
 On an NVIDIA GTX 1080TI, their implementation run at nearly 3 iterations/s.
-This implementation use less than 50% GPU and run at less than 2 iterations/s.
+This implementation use less than 50% GPU and run at less than 2 iterations/s.~~ Solved.
+It was the global_step assignment that makes tensorflow create new assign node for graph each iteration, slow down the execution.
+This also made the graph become very large over time leading to gigantic event files.
+GPU utilization is now around 85+%

 - No Fréchet Inception Distance (https://arxiv.org/abs/1706.08500) evaluation yet.